DoctorMcKay/node-steam-user/README.md

 **v1.9.0 or later is required to use this method**

-Creates a new multi-user chat room.
+Creates a new multi-user chat room

 ### redeemKey(key[, callback])
 - `key` - Steam formatted game key